awesomething/recipefind/README.md

 # Recipe React App

 ## Main Goals
--Have a Navbar with the name of the application
+### Have a Navbar with the name of the application
 -Have multiple React components in a components folder -Have data stored as state and passed down to multiple components as props (unidirectional dataflow) or have data passed through Context
 -Have the data passed down to different components updated (inverse dataflow) through buttons, forms, interactive components, etc.
--Integrate a React styling library or link external CSS stylesheets to style your React app -Be professional (colors complement each other, font is easy to read, mobile-first design, etc.)
+-Integrate a React styling library or link external CSS stylesheets to style your React app
+* Be professional (colors complement each other, font is easy to read, mobile-first design, etc.)

 Your app can:
 -The first two suggestions are more recommended as fetching data with APIs and using libraries such as React Router DOM are much more significant in practice.